 Stock selection process

-Longevity – The companies we follow need a solid track record – typically 10 years or more of operating history.
-This means the company has likely faced at least one economic downturn and management has experience with adversity as well as success.
+Longevity: The companies we follow need a solid track record — typically at least 10 years of operating history.
+This means that the company is likely to have faced at least one economic downturn and that management has experience with adversity as well as success.

-Financial health – We seek to exclude companies that have below-investment-grade credit quality and weak financial strength.
+Financial health: We seek to exclude companies that have a credit quality below investment grade and weak ﬁnancial strength.

-Size – Larger companies usually possess a longer track record of success, a broader base of customers and sales, as well as management depth.
+Size: Larger companies usually have a longer track record of success, a broader base of customers and sales, and management depth.
 We consider companies with at least $2.5 billion in market valuation and at least $1 billion in annual revenue for coverage.

-Fundamental analysis – Once companies meet the above criteria, our analysts perform a deep dive of a company’s financial and operating history and project future earnings, cash flow and a fair value of the company.
+Fundamental analysis: Once companies meet the above criteria, our analysts perform a deep dive into a company’s ﬁnancial and operating history and project future earnings, cash ﬂow and a fair value of the company.

 But beware of reaching for high yields.
-A higher-yielding stock could be a signal that investors are concerned whether the company can continue to pay its dividend.
+A higher-yielding stock could be the result of a declining stock price and a signal that investors are concerned about whether the company can continue to pay its dividend.
 We’ve found these stocks are most at risk of cutting their dividends.

 2. Diversify your stock positions

-Diversifying your investment portfolio can help protect against market fluctuation.
-Look at the following factors when you’re planning to diversify:
+Diversifying your investment portfolio can help protect against market ﬂuctuation.
+Look at the following factors as you plan to diversify:

-We recommend that, when owning individual securities, you consider a diversified portfolio of domestic large-cap and mid-cap stocks.
-For the more volatile international, emerging-market and small-cap stocks, we favor a mutual fund to help manage risk.
-Remember, while diversification cannot guarantee a profit or prevent a loss, it can help smooth performance over time.
+When owning individual securities, we recommend that you consider a diversiﬁed portfolio of domestic large-cap and mid-cap stocks.
+To invest in the potentially more volatile asset classes including international, emerging-market and small-cap equities, we favor a diversified investment such as a mutual fund or ETF to help manage risk.
+Remember, while diversification cannot guarantee a profit or prevent a loss, it can help smooth out performance over time.

 U.S. recommended sector weightings